borgbackup/borg/docs/deployment/pull-backup.rst

 Backing up in pull mode
 =======================

-Normally the borg client pushes the backup to a backup server using SSH as a transport.
-This means, the machine holding the data to be backed up, initiates the connection to the backup server.
-If you want to backup a remote server (in the borg perspective this would be the client) to your local hard drive in your PC (in the borg perspective this would be the backup server), the remote server needs a way to connect to your PC.
-Normally this is not possible.

-There are two ways to work around this issue:
+Typically the borg client connects to a backup server using SSH as a transport when initiating a backup.
+This is referred to as push mode.

+If you however require the backup server to initiate the connection or prefer it to initiate the backup run, one of the following workarounds is required to allow such a pull mode setup.

+A common usecase for pull mode is to backup a remote server to a local personal computer.

 SSHFS
 =====